 “YOU DON”T TOUCH HIM!”
 I yelled, trying ineffectually to shoo them back away from ‘Terry’s’ body.
 “Watch out before it comes back!”

 “Before what comes back?” asked the guy who had talked earlier.
 I named him ‘Leader’ in my mind.
 “What did this?”

 “I shot it.”
 I said, giving a shell shocked stare.
 “It came out of that cell, and Terry and the rest were too close.”

 One of the women in this group actually knelt down beside me, putting her hands on the Lure’s shoulders.

 “Listen, you are safe now.
 You are with us.
 We just need to know what did this.”

 As she talked her shadow lay across mine.
-I unfolded the hook, just a bit, but not into the world.
+I unfolded the Hook, just a bit, but not into the world.
 I set it into her shadow as she spoke, and gained access to her mind.

 I couldn’t read thoughts, exactly.
 I got emotions, priorities, stuff like that.
 She wasn’t actually all that concerned about the Lure.
 I could tell that she was actually terrified for herself.
 She was just putting up a strong front to keep herself from cracking.

 I gave a shuddering sob and collapsed down before them, weeping inconsolably.
 Even as I did so I was inserting a new objective into the woman.
 I strengthened the part of her that cared for weak things.
 I tried to make it less a lie that she told herself, and more a core part of her identity.
-After an instants effort I withdrew the Lure.
+After an instant’s effort I withdrew the Hook.
 More shadows were falling across me.

 By the time I’d gasped out my story, a simple tale of a monster bursting forth from a cell and rushing past me and the rest of my group and into the hall, I’d Lured every one of them.
 I strengthened whatever part of their identity was most useful to me, whatever made them most charitably disposed towards the helpless woman that they’d come across.